-As I mentioned here at the weekend, Westpac Banking Corp (ASX: WBC) continues to forecast two more cash rates cuts in 2020.
+As I mentioned here at the weekend, the latest Westpac Banking Corp (ASX: WBC) Weekly report reveals that its economics team continue to forecast two rate cuts by the Reserve Bank in 2020.

-The post 3 high yield ASX dividend shares to buy right now appeared first on Motley Fool Australia.
+The post 3 high yield ASX dividend shares that smash low interest rates appeared first on Motley Fool Australia.

 In a brand new report, Edward has just revealed what he believes are the 3 best dividend stocks for income-hungry investors to buy now.
 All 3 stocks are paying growing fully franked dividends giving you the opportunity to combine capital appreciation with attractive dividend yields.